Major transport schemes

 A5 - M1 link road

 The Highways England are responsible for building the A5-M1 link road (link opens in new window).
 Central Bedfordshire Council has contributed £5m as well as brokering a £45m contribution to the scheme from local developers.
-The 2.9 mile dual carriageway will run east from the A5 north of Dunstable to the M1 at a new junction J11a.
+The 2.9 mile dual carriageway will run east from the A5 north of Dunstable to the M1 at junction 11a.

 A6 - M1 link road